SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 ---
 title: Consuming Tenant Admin PowerShell
-description: This article describes how an admin can manage containers through SPO PowerShell. ms.date: 04/09/2024 ms.localizationpriority: high
+description: This article describes how an admin can manage containers through SPO PowerShell. ms.date: 05/21/2024 ms.localizationpriority: high
 ---

 # SharePoint Embedded container management in PowerShell

 The consuming tenant administrator can manage containers using PowerShell commands, designed for container management.
 To access these commands, they must be assigned the role of Microsoft 365 SharePoint Embedded Administrator.
 Global Administrators in Microsoft 365 can assign users the SharePoint Embedded Administrator role.
 The Global Administrator role inherently includes all permissions of the SharePoint Embedded Administrator role.
 Additionally, a SharePoint Administrator can assign themselves the SharePoint Embedded Administrator role to act as a consuming tenant admin for SharePoint Embedded.
 The SharePoint Embedded Administrator role is available in both Microsoft Entra and the Microsoft 365 Admin Center.

 For more information on assigning the SharePoint Embedded admin role, see the [SharePoint Embedded Administrator](../adminrole.md).

- The following are some of the container specific commands actions currently supported on PowerShell:
+The following are some of the container-specific commands actions currently supported on PowerShell:

 ### Application administration

 - Get details of all SharePoint Embedded applications registered in the tenant
 - Get details of all SharePoint Embedded applications the tenant sorted basis storage
 - Get detail of a specific SharePoint Embedded application in the tenant
 - Get the permissions of owning applications in the tenant
 - Configure External sharing setting of a container of a SharePoint Embedded application in the tenant

 ### Container administration

 - Get details of all containers of a particular SharePoint Embedded application in the tenant
 - Get details of a specific container